jainsumit12/crwal4aichat/docs/SYSTEM_FLOWS.md

    - System includes the previous response in the context
    - System generates and displays a response

+8. **Preference Management**:
+   - User types `preferences` to view their stored preferences
+   - System displays a table of all preferences for user "Joe"
+   - User adds a new preference with `add preference expertise Corvettes 0.95`
+   - System saves the preference to the database with context "Manually added via CLI"
+   - User can delete a preference with `delete preference <id>` if needed
+   - User can clear all preferences with `clear preferences` if needed

 This flow demonstrates how the system maintains context, remembers user preferences, and provides continuity in the conversation, even across multiple chat sessions.
+The enhanced preference system allows for more nuanced understanding of user characteristics and more natural integration into responses.

 ## Clearing Conversation History